ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-testing.md

 be literals, we may have to expand our literal generation to sufficiently test different default arguments.
 However, these issues should not be overly difficult to solve, and we expect that should we attempt default argument generation, it should not take too much time.
-However, we expect that there will be relatively few bugs in this feature compared to the previous features, so we place it at the lowest priority.
+However, we expect that there will be relatively few bugs in this feature compared to the previous features.

 We are unsure how to test garbage collection/memory management.
 We expect that class generation and its associated constructs are sufficient syntactically to test memory management.
 However,